greshake/i3status-rust/doc/themes.md

 Notes:
 - In case with icon sets, the file should be in `icons` subdirectory instead of `themes`.
 - You can omit the `.toml` extension while specifying `file` parameter.
-- `file` parameter is an alias to `name`, they are completely interchangeable.
 - All the predefined themes are provided as files, so you use them as examples of how to write your own themes/icon sets.

 # Available themes